 - Multiple inheritances

-- Can cause time and/or space overhead.
+- It can cause time and space overhead.

 - Virtual base classes have overhead compared to non-virtual base classes.

 - There are about 40 additional bytes for each class necessary.